baibaichen/Blog2/memory/Beyond malloc efficiency to fleet efficiency a hugepage-aware memory allocator.md

 **Abstract**

 Memory allocation represents significant compute cost at the warehouse scale and its optimization can yield considerable cost savings.
 One classical approach is to increase the efficiency of an allocator to minimize the cycles spent in the *allocator code*.
-However, memory allocation decisions also impact overall application performance via data placement, offering opportunities to improve *fleetwide productivity* by completing more units of application work using fewer hardware resources.
+However, memory allocation decisions also impact overall application performance via data placement, offering opportunities to improve **fleetwide productivity** by completing more units of application work using fewer hardware resources.
 Here, we focus on hugepage coverage.
 We present TEMERAIRE, a hugepage-aware enhancement of TCMALLOC to reduce CPU overheads in the application’s code.
 We discuss the design and implementation of TEMERAIRE including strategies for hugepage-aware memory layouts to maximize hugepage coverage and to minimize fragmentation overheads.
-We present application studies for 8 applications, improving requests-per-second (RPS) by 7.7% and reducing RAM usage 2.4%.
-We present the results of a 1% experiment at fleet scale as well as the longitudinal rollout in Google’s warehouse scale computers.
+We present application studies for 8 applications, improving requests-per-second (RPS) by 7.7% and reducing RAM usage 2.4%. ==We present the results of a 1% experiment at **fleet scale** as well as the longitudinal rollout in Google’s warehouse scale computers==.
 This yielded 6% fewer TLB miss stalls, and 26% reduction in memory wasted due to fragmentation.
 We conclude with a discussion of additional techniques for improving the allocator development process and potential optimization strategies for future memory allocators.

 ## 1 Introduction

 The *datacenter tax* [[23](#_bookmark59), [41](#_bookmark77)] within a warehouse-scale computer (WSC) is the cumulative time spent on common service overheads, such as serialization, RPC communication, compression, copying, and memory allocation.
-WSC workload diversity [[23](#_bookmark59)] means that we typically cannot optimize single application(s) to strongly improve total system efficiency, as costs are borne across many independent workloads.
+WSC workload diversity [[23](#_bookmark59)] means that we typically cannot optimize single application(s) to strongly improve total system efficiency, as costs are **borne** across many independent workloads.
 In contrast, focusing on the components of datacenter tax can realize substantial performance and efficiency improvements in aggregate as the benefits can apply to entire classes of application.
-Over the past several years, our group has focused on minimizing the cost of memory allocation decisions, to great effect; realizing whole system gains by dramatically reducing the time spent in memory allocation.
+Over the past several years, our group has focused on minimizing the cost of memory allocation decisions, to great effect; **realizing** whole system gains by dramatically reducing the time spent in memory allocation.
 But it is not only the cost of these components we can optimize.
 Significant benefit can also be realized by improving the efficiency of application code by changing the allocator.
 In this paper, we consider how to optimize application performance by improving the hugepage coverage provided by memory allocators.

 Cache and Translation Lookaside Buffer (TLB) misses are a dominant performance overhead on modern systems.
 In WSCs, the memory wall [[44](#_bookmark80)] is significant: 50% of cycles are stalled on memory in one analysis [[23](#_bookmark59)].
 Our own workload profiling observed approximately 20% of cycles stalled on TLB misses.